alimcodescalers/G8_testing/docs/functional/openvcloud/ovc_master_hosted/ovc_master_hosted.md

 > Remember: **ovc_master** is the virtual machine in the master cloud space where the **Cloud Broker Portal** is running, and all other OpenvCloud portals

-Following test suites are available:
-- Access Control List APIs & OpenvCloud APIs, both documented [here](API/API.md)
+Currently all API test suites are designed to be installed (hosted) on and run from **ovc_master**.
+There are two tests suites for the OpenvCloud API, Access Control List APIs and OpenvCloud APIs, both documented [here](API/API.md).
-- End User Portal, documented [here](portal/portal.md)

-All test suites are auto-documented with **Sphinx**, [click here](http://85.255.197.106:8888/) to see an online version.
+All API test suites are auto-documented with **Sphinx**, [click here](http://85.255.197.106:8888/) to see an online version.

 Do the following to install a local version and keep it up to date: